History of the harpsichord: Early stages

 Interest reawakened around the dawn of the 20th century, and the harpsichord was gradually revived.

 A recurring theme in this revival has been the tension between the goal of authentic reconstruction of earlier instruments through rediscovery of old technology, and the use of modern technology—anachronistic, but often thought helpful in improving the quality of the instrument.

 An early authenticist was Arnold Dolmetsch, working early in the century in Surrey in England.
 Dolmetsch's efforts proved premature, as the first half of the century came to be dominated by modernist efforts.
-Such instruments, made for instance by the Pleyel firm of Paris, were heavily influenced by the modern grand piano, notably in using heavy metal frames, far sturdier than would be needed to support the tension of harpsichord strings.
+Such instruments, made for instance by the Pleyel et Cie firm of Paris, were heavily influenced by the modern grand piano, notably in using heavy metal frames, far sturdier than would be needed to support the tension of harpsichord strings.
 These instruments typically included a 16-foot stop to bolster their sound, following a (relatively unusual) practice of 18th-century German builders.
 Harpsichord scholar Edward Kottick has used the term "revival harpsichords" for this class of instrument, reserving the term "modern harpsichord" for the more historically authentic instruments that developed later.

 A notable player of the Pleyel revival harpsichords was Wanda Landowska, whose playing and persona greatly increased the popularity of the harpsichord in her time.
-A number of important 20th-century composers, such as Francis Poulenc, wrote works for revival harpsichords.
+A number of important 20th-century composers, such as Francis Poulenc and Manuel de Falla, wrote works for revival harpsichords.

 The end of the Second World War brought new demand for harpsichords, and firms manufacturing the revival harpsichord prospered, notably Neupert, Wittmayer, and Sperrhake.
 The revival harpsichord continued to evolve, even into the period at which it was being abandoned.

+Pleyel stopped production after Landowska's death in 1959.

 Kottick and Luckenberg describe a 1970 Wittmeyer instrument, kept today in a Berlin museum, that incorporated amplification: "In an effort to give this huge but relatively quiet instrument some of the resonance the antiques had, it was equipped with an amplifier, and two speakers were built into the soundboard."